Skanda (Buddhism)

-In Chinese temples, Skanda faces the statue of the Buddha in the main shrine, traditionally unarmed and with his hands in anjali.
-In others, he is on the far right of the main shrine with weapon in hand, whereas on the left is his counterpart, Sangharama (personified as the historical general Guan Yu).
+In Chinese temples, Weituo faces the statue of the Buddha in the main shrine, traditionally unarmed and with his hands in anjali.
+In others, he is on the far right of the main shrine with weapon in hand, whereas on the left is his counterpart, Qielan (personified as the historical general Guan Yu).
 In Chinese sutras, his image is found at the end of the sutra, a reminder of his vow to protect and preserve the teachings.

+Origins

 According to legends, Skanda was the son of a virtuous king who had complete faith in Buddha's teachings.
-When the Buddha entered nirvana, the Buddha instructed Skanda to guard the Dharma.
-It was his duty to protect members of the sangha when they are disturbed by Mara, the tempter, and also to resolve conflicts amongst members of the sangha.
-A few days after the Buddha's passing and cremation, evil demons stole his relics.
-Skanda's vow of protecting the faith and Dharma was proven when he managed to defeat the evil demons and returned the relics.
+When the Buddha entered Nirvana, the Buddha instructed Skanda to guard the Dharma.
+According to the Sutra of Golden Light, a demon stole the Buddha’s ashes, and it was Skanda who chased him to the summit of Mount Meru to retrieve the sacred relics.
+Skanda's vow of protecting the faith and Dharma was proven when he managed to defeat the evil demons and return the relics.
+He is thus associated with extraordinary speed and came to be regarded as a protector of monasteries and the Sangha, as well as warding off fire and theft.

-Origins
+Legends

-Stories vary on how Skanda was accepted into the traditional Chinese Buddhist pantheon.
-Some have proposed that Skanda's features were adapted from a Chinese deity who appeared in the Chinese classical Ming novel Fengshen Yanyi.
-However, the existence of illustrated Skanda images predating the Ming Dynasty set his origins back to an earlier period in the development of Chinese Buddhism.
+Stories vary on how Weituo was accepted into the traditional Chinese Buddhist pantheon.
+Some have proposed that Weituo's features were adapted from a Chinese deity who appeared in the Chinese classical Ming novel Fengshen Yanyi.
+However, the existence of illustrated Weituo images predating the Ming Dynasty set his origins back to an earlier period in the development of Chinese Buddhism.

-Skanda is described as a young man fully clad in the armor and headgear of a Chinese general, and is usually leaning on a vajra staff.
-Some suggest that Skanda may have come from Hinduism as the war deity Kartikeya (Murugan), who bears the title Skanda.
-Others point out that Skanda might also be a manifestation of Vajrapani, a bodhisattva who bears some relations to Skanda because they both wield vajras as weapons, are portrayed with flaming halos, and are both heavenly protectors of Buddhism.
+Weituo is described as a young man fully clad in the armor and headgear of a Chinese general, and is usually leaning on a vajra staff.
+Some say that Weituo is the Hindu war god Kartikeya (Murugan) himself, who bears the name Skanda.
+Others point out that Weituo might also be a manifestation of Vajrapani, a bodhisattva who bears some relations to Weituo because they both wield vajras as weapons, are portrayed with flaming halos, and are both heavenly protectors of Buddhism.

-Although Skanda is only a deva, he is very often addressed as a bodhisattva.
+Although Weituo is only a deva, he is very often addressed as a bodhisattva.